 Long-term planning (1+ years): Continue baseline pediatric check-ups and mention the historical exposure at each visit.
 When your child reaches adulthood, they should inform their own healthcare providers about the childhood asbestos exposure.
 This ensures that any future respiratory symptoms are evaluated with full awareness of their exposure history.

-Legal options: If your child developed health issues from the exposure, or if you face ongoing medical costs, asbestos trust funds may provide compensation to families affected by products containing asbestos.
+Legal options: If your child developed health issues from the exposure, or if you face ongoing medical costs, trust funds may provide compensation to families affected by products containing asbestos.
 Consultation with a mesothelioma attorney is free and can clarify whether your situation qualifies.

 How Does This Connect to the Broader Talc Contamination Problem?

 The larger lesson is that any consumer product derived from mined minerals carries inherent contamination risk if the supply chain lacks robust testing protocols.
-Play sand, talc, vermiculite, and other mineral-based products should all raise the question: "Has this been tested for asbestos?"
+Play sand, talc, vermiculite, and other mineral-based products should all raise the question: "Has this been tested for mineral contamination?"
 If the manufacturer cannot answer clearly, that's a warning sign that warrants caution or avoidance.

 What Resources Are Available for Families Concerned About Asbestos Exposure?